Starfish-develop/Starfish/README.md

 2. [Dealing with non-fast forward errors](https://help.github.com/articles/dealing-with-non-fast-forward-errors)
 3. [Pushing to a remote](https://help.github.com/articles/pushing-to-a-remote)

-Generally, what these documents boil down to is that if some time has elapsed and there are updates to the repository on github, before doing ``git push``, you must first update your local copy by ``cd``ing to the StellarSpectra directory and executing
+Generally, what these documents boil down to is that if some time has elapsed since you last did a ``git pull``, and another collaborator has made updates to the repository on github, then you must first update your own repository with that collaborators edits.
+Before doing ``git push``, you can update your local copy by ``cd``ing to the StellarSpectra directory and executing

     git pull origin master